PLAYFUL BEAKINESS IS NOT THE SAME AS

 An Invitation to Play

 Many playful parrots play a game that I call “hit and run.”
 The classic game involves a parrot running across the couch, floor or bed and hitting a person with its beak and then running away.
 This is a favorite game for cockatoos, macaws, and Conures, but other parrots play it too.
 The bird may also pinch or grab at the person.
-The first time I identified this as an invitation to play was when I was visiting clients and their Severe macaw climbed down off of his cage and started running across the couch.
+The first time I identified this as an invitation to play was when I was visiting clients who were in the kitchen fixing us a snack.
+Their Severe macaw climbed down off of his cage and started running across the couch.
 If I looked at him, he would stop and look away.
 Eventually, he made it all the way across the couch and hit my arm with his beak.
 Then he ran back to his cage.
 He did this a few times before I realized he was playing with me.
 The next time he got to me, I put a throw pillow in his way and gently “chased” him away.
 This just encouraged him to continue the game and we had fun playing tag until I had to leave.

 A Very Different Behavior